-3. Multiscale Statistical Framework for LCI
+Multiscale Statistical Framework for LCI

 Since LCI information is available at multiple scales, a rigorous framework may be developed by treating it as a multiscale statistical data fusion problem.
-The multiple scales may correspond to the finest equipment scale, coarser plant or life cycle scales and the coarsest economy scale.
+The multiple scales may correspond to the finest equipment scale, coarser life cycle scale and the coarsest economy scale.
 Such a framework is described in this section for deterministic and stochastic multiscale LCI (MSLCI).

-3.1.
 Deterministic MSLCI